O365/python-o365/docs/latest/_sources/usage/connection.rst.txt

 **Reasons to use MSOffice365Protocol**:

 * It can send emails with attachments up to 150 MB.
-MSGraph only allows 4MB on each request (UPDATE: Starting 22 October'19 you can upload files up to 150MB with MSGraphProtocol beta version) However, this will still run into an issue and return a HTTP 413 error.
+MSGraph only allows 4MB on each request (UPDATE: Starting 22 October'19 you can upload files up to 150MB with MSGraphProtocol beta version) However, this will still run into an issue and return an HTTP 413 error.
 The workaround for the moment is to do as follows:

 .. code-block:: python